On July 11, 2015 Japan Standard Time, a great man that the video game industry deeply respected left the world – Satoru Iwata.

 Satoru Iwata was the fourth president of Nintendo and the first to rise to that position outside the Yamauchi family.
 Iwata was born in Sapporo, Hokkaido and had a love for video games since his time in high school.
 That passion for creating simple games on a calculator evolved into founding a studio called HAL Laboratory, now a second party studio responsible for the Kirby and BOXBOY games.

-After a string of successes at HAL Laboratory, Iwata caught the attention of the late Nintendo President Hiroshi Yamauchi.
+After a string of successes at HAL Laboratory, Iwata caught the attention of late Nintendo President Hiroshi Yamauchi.
 Iwata was asked to lead Nintendo’s corporate planning division and helped the company to grow.

 What do you think?
 Let us know in the comments.